pfertyk/blog/content/003-crystal-vs-real-life.md

 Date: 2016-11-28
 Summary: Float like a Ruby, sting like a C?

-At Polyconf 2016 I attended a workshop about Crystal.
+At Polyconf 2016 I attended a workshop (organized by Aleksander Kwiatkowski and Serdar Dogruyol) about Crystal.
 It is a relatively young programming language that's supposed to have both high-level syntax (similar to Ruby) and high efficiency (comparable with C).
 Combining these two traits seems difficult, but also very appealing to me.